kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.995   Fuel valves.

-In addition to meeting the requirements of §29.1189, each fuel valve must—
+In addition to meeting the requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1189   Shutoff means.|§29.1189]], each fuel valve must—

 \(a\) \[Reserved\]